-The full list of the Taskforce’s 55 recommendations is available in the Parking Review Report.
-You can download this report:
+The full list of 55 recommendations is available in the Parking Taskforce Report.
+Download this report in your preferred format:

 - Citywide On-Street Parking Review Report and Recommendations (PDF - 9Mb)

-- Citywide On-Street Parking Review Report and Recommendations (Word - 13.6Mb)
+- Citywide On-Street Parking Review Report and Recommendations (Word - 13.4Mb)

 Council completed recommendation 54 of the Parking Review Report to update and fully revise the Parking in Brisbane Guide.

 The guide contains information on parking restrictions, parking permit areas, paid parking, park 'n' ride, special use parking, parking around schools, enforcement and a detailed map of parking areas in Brisbane.